Marcel-Goehn/kanmind-backend/API_DOCUMENTATION.md

 ## Board

-#### Get List of boards, where the authenticated user is a member of the board of the owner
+#### Get a List of boards, where the authenticated user is a member of the board or the owner

 ```http
 GET /api/boards/